udayakiran/udayakiran.github.io/_posts/2013-03-12-oauth-intro-with-rails.md

 - The user will be redirected to `<client_app_redirect_uri>?code=W25JoW2cktPurc7vpBaI`

-The client sends a request to the token url mentioned above and receives token.
+- The client sends a request to the token url mentioned above and receives token.

-The only difference is that the grant_type param value should be authorization_code when requesting for token.
+- The only difference is that the grant_type param value should be authorization_code when requesting for token.

 **2. On unsuccessful login and authorize -**

-The client will be redirected to `<client_app_redirect_uri>?error=<error_description>`
+- The client will be redirected to `<client_app_redirect_uri>?error=<error_description>`

-The most common error_desription will be access_denied
+- The most common error_desription will be access_denied

-STEP 2: 1.
+**STEP 2:** 1.
 Client app sends a request for access token-

-The Client application sends a request to the token url of crossbow.
+The Client application sends a request to the token url of myauthserver.

 **Request URI -** https://api.myauthserver.com/api/authentication/token

 **Parameters -** client_id, client_secret, grant_type, username, password,

-The value of grant_type should be - authorization_code
+- The value of grant_type should be - authorization_code

-The response for this call is same as the one we have above for password grant_type.
+- The response for this call is same as the one we have above for password grant_type.

 ## Implementation -